Martin Andersen - Gracia Andersen Foundation Inc

 • Major institutional support (universities, hospitals, major cultural institutions)

-• Children's health and welfare programs
+• Children's health and welfare programmes

-• Arts and cultural organizations
+• Arts and cultural organisations

 • Healthcare initiatives

-• Educational institutions and programs
+• Educational institutions and programmes

-Gracia Andersen's Approach: According to historical accounts, Gracia Andersen "donated millions of dollars to cultural and nonprofit organizations in the Orlando area — often anonymously."
+Gracia Andersen's Approach: According to historical accounts, Gracia Andersen "donated millions of dollars to cultural and nonprofit organisations in the Orlando area — often anonymously."
 She was known to prefer making gifts "without fanfare," suggesting the foundation values substance over publicity.

 Key Takeaways for Grant Writers